variadico/noti/docs/noti.md

 Next, go to My Account > Rooms > {pick a room} > Summary.
 Look for "API ID".
 You can set `hipchat.room` to "API ID" or you can use the Room name, like "MyRoom".

+### Keybase

+Log into your [Keybase] account and go to the Chat section.
+Pick a team or user to send to, and set your `keybase.conversation` to that name.
+For teams, you can also specify a channel with `keybase.channel` or have it send to `general`.
+You can also send notifications that auto-delete with `keybase.explodingLifetime` set between `30s` (seconds) to `168h` (hours).

+As long as the keybase service is running and the `keybase` binary is in your system path, you should be all set.

 ### Pushbullet